RyanMoussouni/recsyspm/README.md

 ## Code explaination

 You can find the recommender systems source code in the rec_syst directory.
 Another student applied pattern mining techniques whose source code is in the pattern_mining directory.
-The original data set from MovieLens is first preprocessed, using SQL requests provided by the pandas library of Python.
+The original data set from MovieLens is first preprocessed, using SQL queries provided by the pandas library of Python.
 Then, a bipartite graph is built using a sparse matrix.
 This graph will be useful to try to explain the recommendations of the recommender system.
 Features (which can be customized) are also extracted from the data, to build a feature matrix that will be fed to several binary classifiers to make the recommendation.

 ## Recommendation